 Family Caregiver – What does it take?

-Becoming a family caregiver requires massive organization and patience.
-Family caregiving is one of the growing senior issues.
-Caregiving can happen at a moments notice.
-Every situation is going to be different and may need different things.
+First of all, becoming a family caregiver requires massive organization and patience.
+Also, family caregiving is one of the growing senior issues.
+Another key point, caregiving can happen at a moments notice.
+In addition, every situation is going to be different and may need different things.
 Here are the fundamentals of caring for your loved ones.

 1. Create a Family Caregiver Plan of Action

-It will be best to get a notebook or weekly calendar.
-Write down a rough draft of everything you must do as a family caregiver.
-Start with your loved ones like and dislikes.
-Ask about their problems or concern.
-Be observant of the physical aspects and the mentality of your loved ones.
-Ask what specific duties they would like you to do.
+With this in mind, it will be best to get a notebook or weekly calendar.
+Also, write down a rough draft of everything you must do as a family caregiver.
+First, start with your loved ones like and dislikes.
+Secondly, ask about their problems or concern.
+Third, be observant of the physical aspects and the mentality of your loved ones.
+Fourth, ask what specific duties they would like you to do.
 Write down all the medications and doctors they use.
 Finally, write a detailed plan of action for each day.

 2. Evaluate the Medical Needs

-Once you have a list of doctors and medications.
-Notify them to let them know you are the family caregiver.
-Meet with each one to determine a diagnosis, treatment and medication necessity.
+First of all, once you have a list of doctors and medications, notify them to let them know you are the family caregiver.
+Secondly, meet with each one to determine a diagnosis, treatment and medication necessity.
 See if a diagnosis has gotten better or worse.
 Is there a change in the treatment?
 Do any medications need to change?
-The doctor will appreciate a well thought out plan.
+Finally, the doctor will appreciate a well thought out plan.

 3. Organize the Home

-Observe your loved one’s daily routine for a couple of days to figure out what they use daily.
-Ask questions to determine if they would like to throw away anything.
-Ask if you are able to organize each room of the home to clean and maintain it.
-Always start with the cleanest to the dirtiest.
+First thing to remember, observe your loved one’s daily routine for a couple of days to figure out what they use daily.
+Also, ask questions to determine if they would like to throw away anything.
+Another key point, ask if you are able to organize each room of the home to clean and maintain it.
+Finally, always start with the cleanest to the dirtiest.
 Keeping everything clean and organized will keep everyone happy and stress-free.
 Have a weekly cleaning schedule.

 4. Help Out with Daily Living